Close Menu

 What Are Income-Driven Repayment Plans?

 Income-driven repayment (IDR) plans adjust your monthly student loan payments based on your income and family size, making payments more affordable for many borrowers.
-Instead of a fixed monthly amount, your payment is a percentage of your discretionary income, which can sometimes mean paying as little as $0 per month.

 Approximately 30% of federal student loan borrowers—over 9 million people—are enrolled in these plans, highlighting their importance in managing student debt effectively.
-These plans are designed to prevent borrowers from defaulting by aligning payments with their financial reality, which is crucial given the rising cost of education and living expenses.
-For many, the flexibility of IDR plans can be a lifeline, allowing them to focus on essential expenses like housing and food while still making progress on their loans.
+These plans are designed to prevent borrowers from defaulting by aligning payments with their financial realities, which is crucial given rising education and living costs.

 Benefits of Income-Driven Repayment Plans